 You may have noticed by now selling products and generating useful content go hand in hand.
 One aids the other and vice versa.

-Whilst selling your own products and services creating an affiliate program will help sell your product better.
+While selling your products and services creating an affiliate program will help sell your product better.
 You will obtain a greater reach by sharing a percentage of your product’s price for a sale that may have gone unrealized otherwise.

-Some people may be reluctant to share their profits, but what they fail to realize is that the profits you share would not have been realized at all had there not been an incentive for your affiliate to share and recommend your products.
+Some people may be reluctant to share their profits, but they fail to realize that the profits you share would not have been realized at all had there not been an incentive for your affiliate to share and recommend your products.

 4. Enable Directories On Your Website

 The online version of paid classifieds and an easy way to make money.
 The best thing about directories is you have no limit to the number of companies, businesses or freelancers who can list themselves.

-You can charge a flat rate or charge a commission on business your site directs towards the sponsors.
+You can charge a flat rate or a commission on business your site directs towards the sponsors.
 And depending on your blog’s primary focus, directories are a handy tool to help your users.
-For a real estate blog, you could create a directory for the real estate agents.
+You could create a directory for the real estate agents for a real estate blog.

-- Tip #13: It can be a really helpful feature for your readers, especially in primary services based niche or industry.
+- Tip #13: It can be a helpful feature for your readers, especially in primary services based niche or industry.

 For WordPress users, a few handy WordPress themes to help you out.
 Although, I wouldn’t recommend a directory theme if that isn’t the crux of your site.